How to Start a Foodstuff Trading Business in Dubai

-Foodstuff trading companies in Dubai require a Commercial License.
+The foodstuff trading business in Dubai mandates all companies to secure a commercial license.
 They are registered as a Limited Liability Company (LLC).
-This business structure follows a 51-49 shareholding structure.
-As per UAE law, it is mandatory for a foreign-owned company registered in Dubai mainland to partner with a UAE National, also called a Local Sponsor.
+This business structure follows a 51-49 per cent shareholding structure.
+As per the UAE law, it is mandatory for a foreign-owned company registered in Dubai mainland to partner with a UAE national, also called a local sponsor.
 As a result, the local sponsor will hold 51% of the company shares and you will hold the remaining 49%.

 Documents required to start a foodstuff trading business in Dubai